Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 This is a tasty, high protein bar recipe without protein powder, as we’re relying on the power of plant proteins, nuts and seeds.

-While I love a chewy Quaker granola bar, it doesn’t provide much protein at all, so I wanted this hemp protein bar recipe to be different.
+While I love a chewy Quaker granola bar, it doesn’t provide much protein at all, so I wanted this pumpkin granola bar recipe to be different.

 They are a little tougher and chewier than your typical granola bar, but the pumpkin puree does make them a bit softer.

-These bars are great for quick energy and also keep you full for a bit of time, which is ideal for that incessant breastfeeding hunger.
+These granola bars with pumpkin seeds are great for quick energy and also keep you full for a bit of time, which is ideal for that incessant breastfeeding hunger!

-You can store these hemp protein bars in an airtight container in the fridge for up to a week.
+You can store these hemp seed granola bars in an airtight container in the fridge for up to a week.

-For the best results, make sure your hemp seeds are refrigerated, since they can oxidize when not stored properly.
+For the best results, make sure your hemp seeds are refrigerated, since they can oxidize when not stored properly (and may make you sick)!

 Make This?